t-data-h/tdh-gcp/ansible/README.md

 * **TDH-MGR** is the main project for the TDH distribution and while it doesn't contain any of the Apache project binaries, it provides the details for creating a TDH distribution.
-The *tdh-mgr* project provides support script for managing the cluster processes and installs as an overly to /opt/TDH.
-The TDH tarball asset is essentially a snapshot of TDH installation, and the *tdh-mgr* tarball is the overlay.
+The *tdh-mgr* project provides support scripts for managing the cluster and installs as an overly to /opt/TDH.
+The TDH tarball asset *TDH.tar.gz* is essentially a snapshot of TDH installation, and the *tdh-mgr* tarball is the overlay.

 * **TDH-CONFIG** is not so much a project as it is a repository for tracking cluster